surister/cratedb-guide/docs/admin/clustering/multi-zone-setup.rst

 3. When querying data, all data should only be collected from shards that are inside the same zone as the initial request.

+To achieve these requirements, make use of :ref:`shard allocation awareness
+<crate-reference:conf_routing>`, which
-To achieve these requirements, make use of `shard allocation awareness`_, which allows you to configure `shard`_ and replica allocation.
+allows you to configure `shard`_ and replica allocation.
 If you are new to setting up a multi-node CrateDB cluster, you should read our :ref:`multi-node setup
 <multi_node_setup>` guide first.